Finding Positive Resolutions In Child Custody Matters

 Going through a child custody dispute can feel overwhelming.
 One way to ease this strain and empower yourself is to become educated about Ohio’s child custody laws.

-These are few of the most significant points regarding child custody in Ohio:
+These are a few of the most significant points regarding child custody in Ohio:

-• Shared parenting: Joint custody in Ohio is referred to as shared parenting.
-Shared parenting is defined as a parenting plan that names both parents as the residential parent of the minor children and both parents have equal input in decision making for the minor children.
+- Shared parenting: Joint custody in Ohio is referred to as shared parenting.
+Shared parenting is defined as a parenting plan that names both parents as the residential parents of the minor children, and both parents have equal input in decision-making for the minor children.
 Parents are referred to as co-parents.

-• Modification: Child custody agreements are changeable under certain conditions.
+- Modification: Child custody agreements can be modified under certain conditions.

 One of the key things to remember is that, legally, the child comes first.
 The laws are written to do what is in the best interest of the child, and judges follow that standard.